 Welcome back to the Let’s Grow Leaders Frontline Festival.
-This month’s festival is about thankfulness.
+This month’s festival is about gratitude and appreciation.
 Thanks to Joy and Tom Guthrie of Vizwerx Group for the great pic and to all our contributors!
 Next month’s Frontline Festival is all about your best of 2017.
 Submit your best blog post of the year here!

 WHY GRATITUDE IS IMPORTANT